m0d3rnX/Marlin-FlashForge-Creator-Pro-2016/README.md

 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

 ## FlashForge Creator Pro 2 (2016) Dual Extruder
-I used the example config of the official repo and added some features

 Get working part-fan: